mpaperno/WASimCommander/README.md

 **A WASM module-based Server and a full Client API combination.**

-This project is geared towards other MSFS developers/coders who need a convenient way to remotely access parts of the Simulator which are normally inaccessible via _SimConnect_, such as locally-defined aircraft variables or custom events.
+This project is geared towards other MSFS developers/coders who need a convenient way to remotely access parts of the Simulator which are normally inaccessible via _SimConnect_, such as some variable types and 'H' events, and running RPN "calculator code" directly on the sim.

 The Client API can be utilized natively from C++, or via .NET managed assembly from C#, Python, or other languages.